justinbarclay/copy-schema-demo/demo/content/blog/copy-schema.md

 +++
-title = "My first post"
-date = 2019-11-27
+title = "How I sped up demo data generation by 97%" author = "Justin Barclay" date = 2022-01-25
 +++

-# How I sped up demo data generation by 97%

 > This blog is meant as a playground.
 I find it best to play with code
 > and see how it really works.
 In fact, that was most of the impetus for